|Sofa Seedlings (l-r) Adam Korson, Tom Green and Carrie-Lynn Neales

 .
 Thanks to the new technology, he saves duct tape, which means more for that other Green, Red..

 His main focus the past three years or so has been performing stand up in various venues around the world.
 He’s performed in Australia

 , with shows in Winnipeg April 4, 5 and 6.
 (See more show dates here

 A Showtime cable comedy stand up special created some buzz in the U.S. late last year; Green says he’s still waiting for a Canadian network to pick it up.

 Back when Green was pranking his parents by painting the family car and then dumping it all on Ottawa

 community TV, The Comedy Network—which used to do more for Canadian comics than stick them in remakes of American game shows–offered him a wider platform.
 That led to a gig on MTV in the States.
 Green then set out to make what many consider the worst movie of all time, “Freddie Got Fingered.”

 The Showtime special, shot in Boston, has led to resurgence in all things Green, with Russell brand singling him out as a big influence at a recent TCA press tour.

-two yakked about Green’s early TV antics.
-L.A.
+where the two yakked about Green’s early TV antics.